 CLAYTON STATE UNIVERSITY

-Clayton State University (CSU) selected the Pappas Consulting Group to develop a Strategic Plan that will provide a guide to enable the University to fulfill its mission goals of excellence and access, diversity and community partnerships.
-The CSU Strategic Plan will be based upon market research, demographic and economic analysis of the main campus and its emerging sites, its catchment area, and extensive University staff and faculty participation.
+The Pappas Consulting Group developed a Strategic Plan that provided a guide that enabled the University to fulfill its mission goals of excellence and access, diversity and community partnerships.
+The CSU Strategic Plan was based upon market research, demographic and economic analysis of the main campus and its emerging sites, its catchment area, and extensive University staff and faculty participation.

-The result of this assessment will be the creation of a 5-year Strategic Plan for Clayton State University which will include such components as mission, vision, values, goals and outcomes.
-It will also identify how best to prepare Clayton State University for growth and prosperity within the context of CSU's relationships with peer institutions and the USG Board of Regents.
+The result of this assessment was the creation of a 5-year Strategic Plan for Clayton State University which included such components as mission, vision, values, goals and outcomes.
+It also identified how best to prepare Clayton State University for growth and prosperity within the context of CSU's relationships with peer institutions and the USG Board of Regents.

 THE COLLEGE OF NEW JERSEY